Oatbar - desktop bar for X11 and Wayland

 type="image"

-property is interpreted as and image file name to be
+In image blocks, the value property is interpreted as and image file name to be

 rendered.
 Supported formats: BMP, ICO, JPEG, PNG, SVG, WEBP.